segmentio/segment-docs/src/connections/storage/warehouses/index.md

 [How do I give users permissions to my warehouse?](/docs/connections/storage/warehouses/add-warehouse-users/)

-Check out our [Frequently Asked Questions about Warehouses](/docs/connections/storage/warehouses/faq/) and [a list of helpful SQL queries to get you started with Redshift ](/docs/connections/storage/warehouses/redshift-useful-sql).
+Check out the [Frequently Asked Questions about Warehouses](/docs/connections/storage/warehouses/faq/) page and [a list of helpful SQL queries to get you started with Redshift ](/docs/connections/storage/warehouses/redshift-useful-sql).

 ## FAQs